mollybeach/ihaehada/README.md

 ### `firebase deploy`

 Deploys the app to the Firebase cloud.
-You need to run "npm run build" before the deployment....
+You need to run "npm run build" before the deployment......